foliant-docs/docs/src/quickstart.md

 # Quickstart

-In this tutorial, you'll learn how to use Foliant to build websites and pdf documents from a single Markdown source.
-You'll also learn how to use Foliant preprocessors.
+In this tutorial, you’ll learn how to use Foliant to build websites and pdf documents from a single Markdown source.
+You’ll also learn how to use Foliant preprocessors.

 ## Create New Project

 All Foliant projects must adhere to a certain structure.
-Luckily, you don't have to memorize it thanks to [Init](<macro pandoc="#foliantcontrib-init" mkdocs="cli/init.md">ref</macro>) extension.
+Luckily, you don’t have to memorize it thanks to [Init](<macro pandoc="#foliantcontrib-init" mkdocs="cli/init.md">ref</macro>) extension.

-You should have installed it during [Foliant installation](<macro pandoc="#installation" mkdocs="installation.md">ref</macro>) and it's included in Foliant's default Docker image.
+You should have installed it during [Foliant installation](<macro pandoc="#installation" mkdocs="installation.md">ref</macro>) and it’s included in Foliant’s default Docker image.

 To use it, run `foliant init` command: